krishdu/prescription/README.md

 # Prescription Management System (Using GCP)

 1. Go to your console git clone https://github.com/biswarup81/prescription.git
-2. For update go to cd prescription. then run git pull
+2. For update go to cd prescription. then run either of the following git clone url --branch remote_branch_name git pull origin your_branch_name

 # Connecting MYSQL from GCP